insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/connection_handling.rst

 file.
 It is recommended to use Oracle Client libraries 19.17 (or later) when using :ref:`multiple wallets <connmultiwallets>`.

+If you are behind a firewall, see :ref:`firewallproxy`.

 Using the Easy Connect Syntax with Oracle Autonomous Database
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 When python-oracledb is using Oracle Client libraries 19c, or later, you can optionally use :ref:`Easy Connect <easyconnect>` syntax to connect to Oracle Autonomous Database.

+This section discuss the parameters for mTLS connection.

 The mapping from the cloud :ref:`tnsnames.ora <optnetfiles>` entries to an Easy Connect string is::